-While technology is incredible in a myriad of ways, it has given bullies a whole new platform to showcase their innate desire to hurt other people.
+While technology is incredible in a multitude of ways, it now offers bullies a whole new platform to showcase their innate desire to hurt others.

-Bullies have been around forever, and in the good old days, they couldn’t expand their craft beyond the playground, the school bus, or the occasional random meeting in town.
-The home was always a safe zone and a sacred place.
-There were rules.
-Fast forward to the era of digital technology that’s consistently online, and you have keyboard bullies reaching their victims even at home.
+Bullies have been around forever, and, whereas, in the old days, their anti-social behavior was restricted to the playground, the school bus, or the occasional random confrontation in town, one’s home was always a safe and sacred place.

 What is cyberbullying?

-Cyberbullying is the faceless evil that uses technology to hurt, humiliate, harass, embarrass, or otherwise intimidate another person.
-It comes in many shapes and sizes: hateful speech, trolling, sexual remarks, and leaking personal photos or details online.
+It comes in many shapes and forms: hateful speech, trolling, sexual remarks, and leaking personal photos or details online.

-Social networking has made it almost effortless to find personal information about anyone these days.
-A simple email lookup online, for instance, can uncover plenty of details about a person.
-Technology is excellent, but when used for cyberbullying and other crimes, it can cause a lot of pain.
+Social networking has now made it effortless to source personal information about most people.
+A simple email lookup online, for instance, can uncover countless details about almost anyone.

-Let’s take a quick look at cyberbullying statistics to paint a picture of what parents and kids are up against:
+Let’s look at some cyberbullying statistics to see what parents and kids are up against:

 - Eighty percent of kids use a mobile phone and own several social networking accounts.

-- Thirty-four percent of children in the U.S. were victims of cyberbullying at least once.
+- Thirty-four percent of children in the U.S. have been victims of cyberbullying at least once.

 - Only 38 percent of kids victimized by cyberbullying tell their parents about it.

-- Out of 1,000 cyberbullying victims in high school, 210 are girls with different skin color.
+- Out of 1,000 cyberbullying victims attending high school, 210 are girls with different skin color.

 Ignoring the toxic effects of cyberbullying can be devastating for children

-The internet never sleeps, and the technology-driven bully can torment victims all-day every day.
+The internet never sleeps, and the technology-driven bully can torment victims 24/7.
 As long as a child has access to a phone or computer with internet access, there’s no escape, and they’re always at risk.
-Frequent cyberbullying is a frightening menace in a lot of ways.
-The effects on kids and teens vary from a decline in academic performance to suicide when bullying is severe.
-That’s why parents need to pay attention to their child’s internet safety to protect them from unwanted effects and situations.

 Parents: Watch out for signs of cyberbullying

-- Shows anxiety or becomes jumpy when receiving a text, instant message, or email.
+- Showing anxiety or becoming jumpy when receiving a text, instant message, or email.

 - Avoidance of family, group, or school gatherings.

-- Suddenly becomes emotionally upset during or after using the phone or going online.
+- Suddenly becoming emotionally upset during or after using the phone or going online.

-- Declining grades in school and angry behavior at home.
+- Declining grades in school and showing angry behavior at home.

-- Protective and secretive behavior when it comes to his or her digital life.
+- Protective and secretive behavior when it comes to his/her digital life.

-- Shows noticeable mood swings, changes in behavior, appetite, and sleeping patterns.
+- Showing noticeable mood swings, changes in behavior, appetite, and sleeping patterns.

-- Doesn’t want to talk about computer or online activities.
+- Not wanting to talk about computer or online activities.

-- The child seems withdrawn from friends, family members, and activities that he or she used to love doing.
+- Withdrawing from friends and family members, and from activities they used to love doing.

-- Declarations of wanting to “take a break” or to stop using the computer or phone.
+- Unexpected declarations of needing to “take a break” or to stop using the computer or phone.

 You have the power to stop cyberbullying in its tracks.
-Here are a few tips that can help.
+Here are some tips that can help:

 Know the signs